PerryHighCS/CircuitPythonOnline/README.md

 ## 🧠 Author Notes

 Built as a classroom tool by a computer science educator using CircuitPython in high school settings.
 Inspired by the need for a simplified, student-friendly development flow.
+Testing chatGPT's code generation and debugging capabilities.

 ## 📝 License